 I was on a net and we were talking about Satellites, ISS and the Space Shuttle.
 The topic came up about the Beta Angle Cutout.
 Here is some info.
 The

-beta angle is a value that is used most notably in
+is a value that is used most notably in

 spaceflight.
 The beta angle determines the percentage of time an object such as a spacecraft in